Leading a Sales Force Restructuring

 5. Promote and Communicate Positivity: You need to exude optimism and a “can do” attitude regarding the transition.
 Promote optimism and positive thinking in all your communications.
 Be sure to highlight positive movements and all success stories, no matter how minor.
 Reward each success and allow the people who adjust quicker to become role models for the team.

-These are turbulent times in the pharmaceutical industry and sales leadership is the critical factor for managing success and thriving.
-I offer sales leaders one on one Executive coaching to help them achieve great personal and professional success in light of the challenges they face.
-Give me a call at 905-737-4548 for a free consultation on how you can achieve breakthrough sales results.
+These are turbulent times in the pharmaceutical industry, and sales leadership is the critical factor for managing success and thriving.
+I offer sales leaders one-on-one Executive coaching to help them achieve great personal and professional success in light of their challenges.